 School Food

 School food plays an essential role in creating healthy and successful leaders of tomorrow.
-This panel blends expertise from the Yukon and B.C. to shed light on the school food programming landscape in the territory and initiatives that promote food literacy with kids.
+This panel blends regional and national expertise to discuss how we can build participatory, flexible, and sustainable school food programs in the Yukon.

 Speakers and Panelists